build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 > Tl;DR: It's probably the networking/security configuration

 This is something which trips up folks all the time!
-With `MemoryDB` and `ElastiCache`, your [Redis nodes are in a VPC](https://docs.aws.amazon.com/memorydb/latest/devguide/vpcs.html).
-If you have a client application deployed to a compute service such as [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), [ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html), [App Runner](https://docs.aws.amazon.com/apprunner/latest/dg/what-is-apprunner.html) etc., you need to ensure you have the right configuration - specifically in terms of VPC and Security Group(s).
+With `MemoryDB` and `ElastiCache`, your [Redis nodes are in a VPC](https://docs.aws.amazon.com/memorydb/latest/devguide/vpcs.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+If you have a client application deployed to a compute service such as [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq), [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), [ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq), [Amazon App Runner](https://docs.aws.amazon.com/apprunner/latest/dg/what-is-apprunner.htm?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) etc., you need to ensure you have the right configuration - specifically in terms of VPC and Security Group(s).

 This might vary depending on the compute platform you are using.
 For example, how you [configure a Lambda function to access resources in a VPC](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html) is slightly different compared to how App Runner does it (via a [VPC Connector](https://docs.aws.amazon.com/apprunner/latest/dg/network-vpc.html)), or even EKS (although conceptually, they are the same).

 ## 8. Redis 6 comes with Access Control Lists - use them!

-There is no excuse to not apply authentication (username/password) and authorization (ACL based permission) to your Redis cluster. `MemoryDB` is Redis 6 compliant and [supports ACL](https://docs.aws.amazon.com/memorydb/latest/devguide/clusters.acls.html).
+There is no excuse to not apply authentication (username/password) and authorization (ACL based permission) to your Redis cluster. `MemoryDB` is Redis 6 compliant and [supports ACL](https://docs.aws.amazon.com/memorydb/latest/devguide/clusters.acls.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 However, to comply with older Redis versions, it configures a *default* user per account (with username **default**) and an immutable ACL called `open-access`.
 If you create a `MemoryDB` cluster and associate it with this ACL:

 - Clients can connect *without* authentication
 - Clients can execute *any* command on any key (no permission or authorization either)